tc39/proposal-intl-segmenter/README.md

 Q: Why is this API stateful?

-It would be possible to make a stateless API without a BoundaryIterator, where instead, a Segmenter has two methods, with two arguments: a string and an offset, for finding the next boundary before or after.
-This method would return an object `{precedingSegmentType, index}` similar to what `next()` returns in this API.
+It would be possible to make a stateless API without a SegmentIterator, where instead, a Segmenter has two methods, with two arguments: a string and an offset, for finding the next boundary before or after.
+This method would return an object similar to what `next()` returns in this API.
 However, there are a few downsides to this approach:
 - Performance:
   - Often, JavaScript implementations need to take an extra step to convert an input string into a form that's usable for the external internationalization library.
 When querying several positions on a single string, it is nice to reuse the new form of the string; it would be difficult to cache this and invalidate the cache when appropriate.
   - The `{precedingSegmentType, index}` object may be a difficult allocation to optimize away.
 Some usages of this library are performance-sensitive and may benefit from a lighter-weight API which avoids the allocation.